apache/flink/docs/content/docs/dev/table/sql/queries/window-tvf.md

 Note that each element can logically belong to more than one window, depending on the windowing table-valued function you use.
 For example, HOP windowing creates overlapping windows wherein a single element can be assigned to multiple windows.

 Windowing TVFs are Flink defined Polymorphic Table Functions (abbreviated PTF).
-PTF is the part of the SQL 2016 standard which is a special table-function, but can have table as parameter.
+PTF is part of the SQL 2016 standard, a special table-function, but can have a table as a parameter.
 PTF is a powerful feature to change the shape of a table.
-Because PTFs are semantically used like tables, their invocation occurs in a `FROM` clause of a `SELECT` statement.
+Because PTFs are used semantically like tables, their invocation occurs in a `FROM` clause of a `SELECT` statement.

 Windowing TVFs is a replacement of legacy [Grouped Window Functions]({{< ref "docs/dev/table/sql/queries/window-agg" >}}#group-window-aggregation-deprecated).
 Windowing TVFs is more SQL standard compliant and more powerful to support complex window-based computations, e.g. Window TopN, Window Join.
 However, [Grouped Window Functions]({{< ref "docs/dev/table/sql/queries/window-agg" >}}#group-window-aggregation) can only support Window Aggregation.